-The Kathmandu valley cultural Trekking Trail is a moderate, no fuss trek that displays the best of Nepal’s rural culture and stunning Himalayan views.
+The Kathmandu valley cultural Hiking is a moderate, no fuss trek that displays the best of Nepal’s culture, tradition, local lifestyle and stunning Himalayan views.

 - Private Hike from Sundarijal to Namobuddha via Nagarkot.

 - Get experience from the hustle and bustle of Kathmandu.

 - All ground transportation by private vehicle as per programs

 - Night accommodation with full board meals at best available guesthouse in Chisapani